NandanUnv/OIBSIP/Task-2(Password Generator)/readme.md

-In this task you will find the code runs with PyQt(GUI), pyperclip for generating password for better user experience.
+In this task you will find the code runs with PyQt(GUI), pyperclip for generating password for better user experience and copy password automatically while running the code.